 The internal audit function, for the Council and the Pension Funds, was under contract to Aberdeenshire Council during the financial year.

-The focus of internal audit was on the Pension Funds' Investment Strategy and Investment Performance Management with the outcome to be reported to the September 2020 Pensions Committee together with any identified areas of good practice, improvement, and procedural compliance.
+During 2019/20, internal audit focused on the Pension Funds' Investment Strategy and Investment Performance Management with the outcome to be reported to the September 2020 Committee.